 Jenna Montgomery Armstrong

-PhD candidate, School Psychology, North Carolina State University
+PhD, School Psychology, North Carolina State University

-PhD candidate, Community Health Sciences, University of Illinois-Chicago
+PhD, Community Health Sciences, University of Illinois-Chicago

-PhD candidate, Social Work, Arizona State University
+PhD, Social Work, Arizona State University

 Ericka M. Lewis

-PhD candidate, Social Work, Washington University in St. Louis
+PhD, Social Work, Washington University in St. Louis

-PhD candidate, Applied Development and Educational Psychology, Boston College
+PhD, Applied Development and Educational Psychology, Boston College

-PhD candidate, Clinical Psychology, Pennsylvania State University
+PhD, Clinical Psychology, Pennsylvania State University

 Alaska Department of Health and Human Services

-PhD, Epidemiology, University of North Carolina-Chapel Hill
+PhD, Epidemiology, University of North Carolina at Chapel Hill

 PhD, Social Work, University of Wisconsin-Madison